dododevs/units-cloud-final/docs/REPORT.md

-# Using Nextcloud for a user-friendly, containerizable, scalable storage system
+# Cloud Basic 2024 - Exercise 1: Using Nextcloud for a user-friendly, containerizable, scalable storage system

 ## Introduction